Erickuby/apm-exam-simulator/README.md

 ## 📄 License

-This project is open source and available under the content for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.